AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 1. In the **Reject management** section, specify how the activity should behave in case of rejects:

-    * Define the maximum number of errors to keep.
+    * In the **[!UICONTROL Number of errors allowed]** field, specficy the maximum number of errors that are authorized when processing the file to load.
+For example, if the value is set to "20", the workflow execution will fail if there are more than 20 errors when loading the file.
-    * Toggle the **[!UICONTROL Keep rejects in a file]** option to download on the server a file containing errors that occurred during the import.
+    * To keep the errors that occurred when loading the file, toggle the **[!UICONTROL Keep rejects in a file]** option on and specify the desired name for the file in the **[!UICONTROL Rejection File]** field.

       After activating this option, an additional output transition named "Complement" is added after the activity.
-Specify the desired name for the file in the **[!UICONTROL Rejection File]**.
+Any error that will occur during the import will be stored in the specified file on the server.

 1. To delete the uploaded file from the server after the workflow has been executed, toggle the **[!UICONTROL Delete file after import]** option.